- August 4, 2019, 5pm Central: Orientation to Mighty Networks

 At the end of this course, you’ll have had enough practice with these tools that you’ll be able to hear the parts of sermons that work and don’t work; continue to use these tools on your own and with others; and know how to continue to develop your sermon craft.

-All Zoom meetings will originate in the Facebook group (just show up there and click to begin!).
-The meetings will be recorded and available after the class has ended.
+All Zoom meetings will originate in the Mighty Networks group (just show up there and click to begin!).

 Cathie is a priest of 20 years in the Diocese of North Carolina.
 She has served parishes in New York City; Durham, NC; and Wichita, KS, and on the staff of the then Bishop of North Carolina, Michael B. Curry.
 Since 2016, she is a Free Range Priest – teaching, coaching, and consulting with clergy and congregations building church in the digital world.
 She is the author of Free Range Priest: Ordained Ministry Re-imagined in the 21st Century; she serves on the leadership team of Backstory Preaching, and this is her 3rd Homiletics 1 course taught at ECMN.